 The social gospel advances ideas such as racial justice, open borders, and left-wing political ideology that has a facade of Christlikeness, but under the surface, merely replaces the gospel with social activism.

-The religious left demands the redistribution of wealth under the guise of social justice.
-Beware when you hear terms such as “social reform” and “social justice” because those terms are doublespeak for the transfer of wealth.
+The religious left demands the redistribution (transfer) of wealth under the guise of social justice.
+Beware when you hear terms such as “social reform” and “social justice” because those terms are doublespeak for socialism.

 From “Doublespeak: the language of deception, part 5”: